WendyQuarteer/AJAX-Pok-dex/README.md

 - [x] JS: add an eventlistener so the button will call the function: getData and in case the user input can't be found, provide an error with .catch.
 - [x] JS: fetch the pokeAPI and raise the limit.
+- [x] JS: make variable for pokemon-Id and display in console.
+- [x] JS: make variable for pokemon-name and display in console.
+- [x] JS: make variable for pokemon-img and display in console.
+-